 As you can image, I’ve spent years curating all the sweet little bits and pieces you see around the studio, from the big pieces of furniture right down to the tiniest headbands!

-When you book in a newborn session, be sure to chat with your clients beforehand about any specific colors, textures or styles they love (like shades of pink, or rustic wood tones).
-It can be overwhelming to open a drawer and see hundreds of hats and bloomers, so before your clients arrive for their appointment, pull out pieces that you think will work great with their vision to give them a good starting point.
+When you book a newborn session, we’ll chat beforehand to get an idea of the colors and textures you love.
+It can be overwhelming to open a drawer and see hundreds of hats and bloomers, so before you arrive for your appointment, I’ll pull out pieces that I think will work great with your vision.

-Even though the studio is fully-stocked, sometimes clients will want to include something unique in their session.
+Even though the studio is fully-stocked, sometimes you want to include something uniquely you in your session!

-It can be a cute onesie, an heirloom toy like this giant teddy bear, a special handmade blanket, or something that matches the nursery theme (this is a great moment to talk about artwork, and how they can bring something to compliment the nursery and then frame that image).
+It can be a cute onesie, an heirloom toy like this giant teddy bear, a special handmade blanket, or something that matches your nursery theme (especially if you’re planning on incorporating framed photos into your nursery decor).

-If the baby is born in the winter, it can be fun to bring in a seasonal outfit, which always makes for great holiday cards!
+If your baby is born in the winter, it can be fun to bring in a seasonal outfit, which always makes for great holiday cards!

-At the end of the day, the most important part of any newborn session is… you guessed it, the beautiful new baby.
+At the end of the day, the most important part of your newborn session is… you guessed it, your beautiful new baby.
 I love all of the endless wrap and hat combinations and the darling ruffled bloomers, but the props should never distract too much.

 Props can add color and fun, but my advice will always be this: wraps and hats are sweet, but baby is even sweeter.
-Include what feels right for you and your clients, and never put on pressure to add a bow when that’s just not their style!
-The photos you take should be a true reflection of your clients, whether that comes with a lot of props or just a few.
+Include what feels right, and never feel pressured to add a bow when that’s just not your style!
+Your photos should be a reflection of YOUR family – however many props that means.